 Our curriculum is built on a firm foundation of sincere, respectful relationships which support all of our pupils to be self-regulated learners.
 We ensure that high quality, empathetic teaching provides equity for all of our pupils by prioritising their personal, social, health and emotional needs.
-In addition, to safeguard our pupils, develop the skills needed to help keep the children safe and healthy, whilst building their self-esteem and resilience.
-Our Mental Health and Well Being page explains how PSHE is at the heart of what we do and who we are.
+In addition, to safeguard our pupils, we develop the skills needed to help keep the children safe and healthy, whilst building their self-esteem and resilience.
+Our Mental Health and Well Being page explains more about our approaches, which are at the heart of what we do and who we are.

 When planning, we follow the principles of Andy Griffith’s teaching backwards approach.
-By starting with with what needs to be taught and understood at the end of a half term, teachers can sequence the preceding lessons effectively.
+By starting with the endpoints, what needs to be taught and understood, teachers can sequence the proceding lessons effectively.
 Our long and medium term planning, which can be found on each year group’s class pages, focuses on learning fewer things in greater depth to ensure a deep and secure understanding.
+Learners are involved in their own differentiation using SOLO taxonomy to understand where they are in the process of learning a concept and what they need to do to progress.

 Kagan structures, which are instructional strategies, are intrinsic to the teaching and collaborative learning that happens every day at Beaver Road.
 Kagan structures are based on 4 principles: positive interdependence, individual accountability, equal participation and simultaneous interaction.